-We are hopeful that the information in this Handbook, on the Advisors Canvas site, and that you gather in conversations with your advisor colleagues will assist you as you engage with this exciting and important role as a Freshman Advisor.
+We hope that the information in this Handbook, and that you gather in conversations with your advisor colleagues will assist you as you engage with this exciting and important role as a Freshman Advisor.

 Thank you for your efforts with our students.
 We hope you will have a rewarding experience and, especially, will enable your advisees to have the same.
 Good luck.